-7 Conclusion
+5 Conclusion

+We have described an aggregation technique for monitoring network traffic.
 We were in need of an adaptive traffic profiler to track long-term trend and to discover problems in our backbone network, and have developed a tool called aguri.
 Aguri adapts itself to spatial traffic distribution by aggregating small volume flows into aggregates, and achieves temporal aggregation by creating a summary of summaries applying the same algorithm to its outputs.
-We have been monitoring our network using aguri since February 2001, and found it useful for network operation.